-In April 2007, we announced that a new patent has issued covering the formulations used in Elestrin, our newly approved treatment for moderate to severe vasomotor symptoms associated with menopause and LibiGel, which recently moved into Phase III clinical development for the treatment of female sexual dysfunction.
+In April 2007, we announced that a new patent had issued covering the formulations used in Elestrin and LibiGel.
 The patent, which was issued on April 3, 2007 covering both Elestrin and LibiGel, will expire on June 25, 2022.

-In May 2007, we announced that we had licensed U.S. rights to a new oral contraceptive to Pantarhei Bioscience B.V.
+In May 2007, we announced that we licensed U.S. rights to a new oral contraceptive to Pantarhei Bioscience B.V.
 (Pantarhei), a Netherlands-based pharmaceutical company.
-The license agreement includes a \$1.0 million upfront license fee to us by Pantarhei, which we have not recognized as income during the second quarter 2007 and will not recognize as income in any future period since the \$1.0 upfront license fee is required under the terms of the agreement to be offset by our obligation to fund up to \$1.0 million in development expenses incurred by Pantarhei.
-Pantarhei is responsible for all additional expenses to develop and market the product.
+Pantarhei is responsible under the agreement for all expenses to develop and market the product.
 We may receive certain development and regulatory milestones for the first product developed under the license.
 In addition, we will receive royalty payments on any sales of the product in the U.S., if and when approved and marketed.
 If the product is sublicensed by Pantarhei to another company, we will receive a percentage of any and all payments received by Pantarhei for the sublicense from a third party.
 We have retained all rights under our licensed patents to the transdermal delivery of triple hormone contraceptives.
-In June 2007, we announced that we and Pantarhei initiated a Phase II human clinical trial of the new oral contraceptive.
-The Phase II study, being conducted in the Netherlands, will enroll approximately 72 women in a double-blind, placebo controlled, randomized, comparative 2-way crossover study to determine the effect of a new patented oral contraceptive on sexual arousability and the vascular component of the sexual arousal response in women.
-Results should be available by year-end 2008.
+In June 2007, we announced that Pantarhei initiated a Phase II human clinical trial of the new oral contraceptive.
+The Phase II trial, being conducted in the Netherlands, will enroll approximately 72 women in a double-blind, placebo controlled, randomized, comparative 2-way crossover study to determine the effect of a new patented oral contraceptive on sexual arousability and the vascular component of the sexual arousal response in women.
+Results should be available by mid-2008.

-Our strategy with respect to CaP is to continue development of our nanoparticle technology and actively seek collaborators and licensees to fund and accelerate the development and commercialization of products incorporating the technology.
+Our strategy with respect to our CaP technology is to continue development of our nanoparticle technology and actively seek collaborators and licensees to fund and accelerate the development and commercialization of products incorporating the technology.
 In addition to continuing our own product development in the potential commercial applications of our CaP technology, we have sought and continue to seek opportunities to enter into business collaborations or joint ventures with vaccine companies and others interested in development and marketing arrangements with respect to our CaP technology.
 For example, under a subcontract with DynPort Vaccine Company LLC, we provided BioVant, our vaccine adjuvant, and DynPort provided recombinant antigens to be used in potential vaccines against anthrax.
 The objective was to assess the immunogenic potential of BioVant when used in anthrax vaccines versus the immunogenic response of anthrax vaccines that use alum as the vaccine adjuvant.
 We have completed this subcontract and recorded approximately \$300,000 in revenue over the life of the subcontract with \$1,806 and \$82,985 recognized in 2007 and 2006, respectively.
 Currently, we are seeking additional funding from government sources or potential partners for our anthrax program.

-While our main overall business strategy is to continue to pursue the development of our hormone therapy products, we are simultaneously continuing to monitor opportunities to enter into business collaborations, mergers, acquisitions or joint ventures with entities that have businesses or technologies complementary to our business.
+While our main overall business strategy is to continue to pursue the development of our hormone therapy products, especially LibiGel, we simultaneously are continuing to monitor opportunities to enter into business collaborations, mergers, acquisitions or joint ventures with entities that have businesses or technologies complementary to our business.
 In addition, we will consider opportunities to in-license or otherwise acquire other products in the late-stage development phase that will add value to our current product portfolio, and as a matter of course, we from time to time engage in discussions with third parties regarding the licensing or acquisition of products.
-In reviewing these opportunities, we consider products that cover therapeutic areas treated by a limited number of physicians and drugs that are in or require human clinical trials that involve a limited number of subjects and not a significant amount of time and cost needed to complete them.